Why Agile Organizations are the Future of Business (Plus Free Template)

 Shared vision and purpose

 A shared vision and purpose are established across the organization.
 Team members have a shared vision for the organization’s future because they work towards a common goal.
-They understand the bigger picture, the organization’s goals, and where they fit in the scheme of things.
+They understand the bigger picture, the organization’s goals, and where they fit in the scheme.

 A network of empowered teams

 Agile organizations employ a team-based approach to project management.
 This means the team answers to the customer and is empowered to make decisions independently.
 This approach creates an empowered workforce that can trust in one another and work autonomously.
-Team members are empowered to make decisions because they have the information they need to make informed decisions.
-They also have the support they need to make those decisions as well.
+Team members are empowered to make decisions because they have the information and support they need to make informed decisions.
 In a hierarchical organization, someone in management would make the decision.
 In an agile team, the team makes the decision.

 Collaboration